4r7hur0/cram_plan_transformator/README.md

 * Merge cram.rosinstall and knowrob.rosinstall into their wstool workspaces
 * First pull and catkin_make knowrob, then CRAM.
 Probably you will get compilation errors with knowrob on your first try.
 Just run it again and they will disappear.
-* Source those workspaces' devel/setup.bash and compile the cram_plan_transformation workspace
+* Source those workspaces' devel/setup.bash and compile the cram_plan_transformation workspace.
+Also source that one.

 ## Usage